 Another common question many people have about etiquette in Orthodox churches concerns the sign of the cross.
 How are you supposed to do it?
 When?
 Why?
 Let’s answer each of those one at a time.

-The Orthodox do not have strict etiquette rules about when you should and should not cross yourself in church.
+When: The Orthodox do not have strict etiquette rules about when you should and should not cross yourself in church.
 In the Orthodox tradition, we cross ourselves on many occasions.
-Below is a list of some times when you should (but don’t necessarily “have to”) cross yourself:
+But no one “has to” make the sign at specific times.
+It’s all up to the individual in most cases.

 How to properly venerate icons